guth-rosenstock-art/hello-world/README.md

 # hello-world
-Hi Guth-Rosenstock Art is a three brother Design firm.
+Guth-Rosenstock Art is a three brother Design firm.